-Course in a single discipline from approved General Science elective courses with 20-25 credits at the 300 level and the remaining credits at the 400 level 40-42 cr
+Course in a single discipline from approved General Science elective courses with 20-25 credits at the 300 level and the remaining credits ate the 400 level 40-42 cr

-Total credits 120 cr

-Notes: Students should consult with an Education advisor, if pursing a licensure.

-^{}Students should consult their Faculty Advisor to determine the appropriate electives.

-^{}Students pursuing an education licensure will have to take the necessary education courses instead of electives.
+Notes: \Students should consult with an Education advisor, if pursing a licensure. \\Students should consult their Faculty Advisor to determine the appropriate electives. \\\Students pursuing an education licensure will have to take the necessary education courses instead of electives.